 HL7 integration solutions are what provide an application the agility and efficiency to facilitate affordable healthcare relief to patients worldwide.
 This integration is essential to create a more viable application Better HL7 integration means more meaningful and system-wide information availability to the concerned parties.
 If the HL7 data semantics are poor in quality, the eventual interpretation of data values may be incorrect, leading to serious implications for patient care delivery.

 Home healthcare or remote healthcare is made possible by telehealth features.
 In fact, this term is not just one isolated word but comprises a broad range of technologies and services.
 These can be used to provide the patient with optimal medical care and improve the overall healthcare delivery system.

 i) Telehealth is a subset of E-Health

 E-health comprises the delivery of health information, to both health professionals and consumers.
 It also includes the education and training of health workers.
 One can also facilitate health systems management through this.

 Telemedicine, on the other hand, is a subset of Telehealth.
 It is very specific in nature as the name clearly suggests here.
 Telemedicine makes the use of electronic communications to provide clinical services to patients.
 The software used here acts as an interface between the user and the medical care provider and the need for an in-person visit is effectively eliminated.
-Telemedicine technology is also useful for follow-up visits and assists in medicine management and that of chronic conditions as well.
+Telemedicine application is also useful for follow-up visits and assists in medicine management and that of chronic conditions as well.
 Secure video and audio connections make it possible for the medical caregiver to facilitate specialist consultation and render a variety of clinical services remotely.

 A bit of trivia WHO also uses the term “Telematics” quite often in this context and defines it as a composite term for both Telemedicine and Telehealth.